JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Training Strategy
 ---
-I implemented a piece of advice from my previous project review in that the model's training is conditional on its calculated loss imporvement; it stops training when the error loss stops decreasing.
+I implemented a piece of advice from my previous project review in that the model's training is conditional on its calculated loss improvement; it stops training when the error loss stops decreasing.
 I average the last three validation loss and compared that value with the current validation loss -- if the model's current validation loss is less than the average loss continue training.
 In addition, the model is saved after each epoch, that is, only if the validation loss improves.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/model-mean-squared-error-loss.png)